lksdfkj3298sKL/solidity-game-plan/README.md

 - Follow [this](https://docs.scaffoldeth.io/scaffold-eth/)
 - Spend **4 hours a day** coding and going through other peoples' codebases
 - Don't spend time degenning.
 HODL whatever I have.
 Discord/Twitter/etc is mostly waste of time atm.
 Use Stackoverflow for questions, and sure use Twitter to get updates on what's happening.

+Goal is to be able to code 'anything' (esp defi) with confidence in **3 months from now**.

+Start: 1/11/2022
+End: 1/11/2022

+After learning enough basics, start contributing.
+Apply for grants, submit PRs, and do whatever.
+Update this doc to update goal.

+**Logs**
+1/11/2022: Locked in game-plan.
+Time to get coding.